go-acme/lego/docs/content/install/_index.md

 ## Binaries

-To get the binary, download the latest release for your OS/Arch from [the release page](https://github.com/go-acme/lego/releases) and put the binary somewhere convenient.
+To get the binary, download the latest release for your OS/Arch from {{% button href=https://github.com/go-acme/lego/releases" icon="download" style="primary" %}}the release page{{% /button %}} and put the binary somewhere convenient.

 lego does not assume anything about the location you run it from.